Calgary's critters: A hinterland who's who on wildlife in the city

 Each week in May we'll be taking a look at some of the wildlife of all shapes and sizes that share our city.

-- Have a photo of a rodent in Calgary that you can't see below?
+- Have a photo of a water or land fowl in Calgary that you can't see below.
 Send your pictures to email@example.com.

 Stay tuned as we bring you more wildlife pictures throughout May as spring continues to ramp up.
-Have a picture you're particularly proud of from Fish Creek Park?
-Enter it into the Friends of Fish Creek Photography contest starting in July.
+Have a picture you're particularly proud of from Fish Creek Park, then you can enter it into the Friends of Fish Creek Photography contest starting in July.